top of page

 Artists are responsible for securing their location, technical, and staffing needs.

 Co-producers Brianna Dow and Chris Gibson will reach out to you to discuss and approve your concept.
-If accepted, the administration fee is $50 and must be paid within 72 hours of approval.
+If accepted, the administration fee is $50 and must be paid within one week of approval.
 Application must be submitted to be considered for the Site-Specific format.
 If you have questions, email producer@hbgfringe.com.

 Marketing